 - The police harassing or threatening you by repeatedly contacting you and asking you to commit the crime.

-- The police tricking you by assuring that the criminal conduct they want you to engage in is legal.
+- The police tricking you by assuring that the criminal conduct they want you to engage in is lawful.

 Entrapment also applies to situations where a private citizen acting as an agent or informant of the police engages in any of the above conduct.3

-- Undercover police lingering in a public restroom asking you to participate in lewd conduct.
+- lingering in a public restroom asking you to participate in lewd conduct, or

-- Undercover police asking you to purchase child porn from them.
+- asking you to purchase child porn from them.

-It is also not entrapment if you ask an undercover officer if they are really a cop, and the cop answers no. Undercover cops are absolutely allowed to lie and claim they are not really officers.4
+It is also not entrapment if you ask an undercover officer if they are really a cop, and they answer no. Undercover officers are absolutely allowed to lie and claim they are not really the police.4

 4. Getting Cases Dismissed